 The Student Grievance Procedure may not be used to address allegations of discrimination, including sexual harassment.
 When a student believes that he/she has been discriminated against due to his/her race, creed, religion, color, sex, sexual orientation, gender identity, age, disability, veteran status, genetic information or national origin, the College's Affirmative Action Grievance Procedure is a mechanism for resolution.
-The College's Affirmative Action Grievance Procedure is contained in the College's Affirmative Action Plan.
-The College's Affirmative Action Officer is Idelia Smith (FR 317), (413) 522-2228.
+The College's Affirmative Action Grievance Procedure is contained in the College's Affirmative Action Officer is Idelia Smith (FR 317), (413) 522-2228.